business news stories

 Often, the employee who becomes the whistleblower tries to raise the issue internally before going outside the company.

 There are also fears of retaliation by many whistleblowers.
-Fear of
+Fear of retaliation can lead an employee to report wrongdoing to an outside board or entity.

 Fast Retailing, Trading Houses Lift Japan’s Nikkei to 33-Year High